leandrocp/mdex/guides/streaming.md

 - Ash AI sends its lazy tool-loop output through MDEx, then sends keyed documents through PubSub to LiveView or LiveComponent code.

-In each client, MDEx owns Markdown parsing, partial syntax, stable ids, and EOF.
+In each client, MDEx owns Markdown parsing, partial syntax, keyed ids, and EOF.
 The client owns transport, cancellation, pacing, and response ids.

 ## Push-only sources